 Adopted September 26, 2020

-WHEREAS, Wilhelmina Reuben-Cooke came to Duke in 1963 from Georgetown, South Carolina, as one of the first five Black undergraduates to enroll at the university; and
+WHEREAS, Wilhelmina Reuben-Cooke came to Duke in 1963 from Sumter, South Carolina, as one of the first five Black undergraduates to enroll at the university; and

 WHEREAS, Wilhelmina Reuben-Cooke graduated from Duke in 1967, after having been active in the civil right movement, elected to Phi Beta Kappa, named a Woodrow Wilson Scholar, and elected as May Queen; and